muhsinking/notebook/content/notes/Crime and Punishment.md

 	- *"He was one of that numerous and diverse legion of vulgarians, feeble miscreates, half-taught petty tyrants who make a point of instantly latching on to the most fashionable current idea, only to vulgarize it at once, to man an instant caricature of everything they themselves serve, sometimes quite sincerely."*
 - *"I only believe in the theory that there are no sacred rights at all, not that existing ones should be abused!
 The future commune will not need personal or property rights."*

+### Dmitri Prokofich Razumikhin
-Dmitri Prokofich Razumikhin, AKA the goodest boy:
+- AKA the goodest boy
 - Balanced, pragmatic; clearly represents Dostoevsky's own opinions.
 - Believes in working within reality to improve conditions.
 Values honest work and practical solutions over grand theories.
 - Traditional values: Represents honesty, loyalty, authenticity, friendship, and compassion.